-We always want to ensure buyers have a great experience on eBay.
-To help ensure this, we’ve put in place minimum performance standards for areas within a seller’s control, such as handling time and prompt problem resolution.
+eBay always wants to ensure buyers have a great experience.
+To achieve this goal, eBay has put in place minimum performance standards for areas within a seller’s control, such as handling time and prompt problem resolution.

 You can keep track of your performance against these standards through your Seller Standards Dashboard, and our full policy guidelines below provide additional details about how your performance is calculated.

 eBay evaluates your performance every month.
 The length of time it looks at in each evaluation depends on how many recent transactions you've had.
 If you've had fewer than 400 transactions in the last three months, you're evaluated on the past 12 months.
 These timelines help eBay make sure it’s evaluating you as fairly as possible.

 What happens if I don't meet minimum standards?